 Especially among children, the mentality that pain is weakness leaving the body is quite prominent.
 Often, children push through this pain in order to overcome it, and begin excelling.
 This outlook generally develops from peer pressure, and may cause injury down the line.

 If children continue to participate in a sport after identifying an injury, the injury will only become worse.
 Using the worn-down muscle, joints, tendons, or ligaments despite an injury will only cause the injury to worsen.

 Rather than continuing to train or compete, encourage your child to halt physical activity.
-Then, receive the appropriate treatment from an orthopedist.
+Then, receive the appropriate treatment from an orthopedist or physical therapist.
 Even injuries that start off as minor discomfort can evolve into full-fledged conditions, which may cause years of aggravation.